Kilowatt-hour

-A kilowatt-hour (unit symbol: kW⋅h or kW h; commonly written as kWh) is a non-SI unit of energy: one kilowatt of power for one hour.
-It is equivalent to 3.6 megajoules (MJ) in SI units.
+A kilowatt-hour (unit symbol: kW⋅h or kW h; commonly written as kWh) is a non-SI unit of energy equal to 3.6 megajoules (MJ) in SI units, which is the energy delivered by one kilowatt of power for one hour.
 Kilowatt-hours are a common billing unit for electrical energy supplied by electric utilities.
-Metric prefixes are used for multiples and submultiples of the basic unit, the watt-hour.
+Metric prefixes are used for multiples and submultiples of the basic unit, the watt-hour (3.6 kJ).

 Definition

-The kilowatt-hour is a composite unit of energy equal to one kilowatt (kW) sustained for (multiplied by) one hour.
-Expressed in the standard unit of energy in the International System of Units (SI), the joule (symbol J), it is equal to 3,600 kilojoules or 3.6 MJ.
+The kilowatt-hour is a composite unit of energy equal to one kilowatt (kW) multiplied by (i.e., sustained for) one hour.
+The International System of Units (SI) unit of energy meanwhile is the joule (symbol J).
+Because a watt is by definition one joule per second, and because there are 3,600 seconds in an hour, one kWh equals 3,600 kilojoules or 3.6 MJ.

 Unit representations

-A widely used representation of the kilowatt-hour is "kWh", derived from its component units, kilowatt and hour.
+A widely used representation of the kilowatt-hour is kWh, derived from its component units, kilowatt and hour.
 It is commonly used in billing for delivered energy to consumers by electric utility companies, and in commercial, educational, and scientific publications, and in the media.
 It is also the usual unit representation in electrical power engineering.
 This common representation, however, does not comply with the style guide of the International System of Units (SI).

 Other representations of the unit may be encountered: